privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 ad management solution.
 While this explainer does not provide step-by-step instructions for each specific ad tech’s integration, we aim to provide options to meet your auction use cases.

+_Note: SSP and DSP can operate Bidding and Auction services on different cloud platforms that are supported.
+For multi seller auctions, SSPs can operate on different cloud platforms._

 Refer to this [section][5] for related explainers.
 You can share feedback on the design by filing a [GitHub issue][4].

 Additional questions remain open for comment.
 As we build this technology, we’ll provide more detailed